Lorna Shore: ...And I Return to Nothingness and Pain Remains (2021–2024)

-On April 29, 2022, the band debuted a new song, "Sun//Eater", during a concert from their then-upcoming full length album, titled Pain Remains.
+On April 29, 2022, the band live-debuted the song "Sun//Eater", from their then-upcoming full length album Pain Remains.
 The song, along with a music video, was officially released on May 13.
-As well as the album announcement, the new single was the first to feature new bassist Michael Yager, who joined the band during the recording sessions for Pain Remains.
-On June 22, Lorna Shore debuted their second single from their upcoming album titled "Into the Earth" with an accompanying music video.
-On July 26, the band released the third single from the album, "Cursed to Die", and also revealed Pain Remains would be released on October 14.
-On September 14, the band released the first part of the album's title track titled "Pain Remains I: Dancing Like Flames".
-On September 29, the band released the second part of the album's title track titled "Pain Remains II: After All I've Done, I'll Disappear" along with a music video.
+As well as the album announcement, the new single was the first with bassist Michael Yager, who joined the band during the recording sessions for Pain Remains.
+On June 22, Lorna Shore debuted a second single from the upcoming album, "Into the Earth", with an accompanying music video.
+On July 26, the band released the third single from the album, "Cursed to Die", and revealed Pain Remains would be released on October 14.
+On September 14, the band released the first part of the album's title track, "Pain Remains I: Dancing Like Flames".
+On September 29, the band released the second part, "Pain Remains II: After All I've Done, I'll Disappear", along with a music video.
 The music video for "Pain Remains III: In a Sea of Fire" was released October 14, 2022, coinciding with the album release.
-Lorna Shore toured Europe in late 2022, however drummer Austin Archey sat out due to his back injury and bassist Michael Yager took over drum duties in the tour.
-On September 28, 2023, the band released a music video for the song, "Welcome Back, O' Sleeping Dreamer".
+Lorna Shore toured Europe in late 2022.
+Drummer Austin Archey sat out due to a back injury; bassist Michael Yager took over drums.
+On September 28, 2023, the band released a music video for the song "Welcome Back, O' Sleeping Dreamer".
 On November 3, 2023, the band released an instrumental version of Pain Remains.

 I Feel the Everblack Festering Within Me (2025–present)

-On May 16, 2025, Lorna Shore released the first single, "Oblivion", from their upcoming fifth studio album, titled I Feel the Everblack Festering Within Me, which was released on September 12, 2025.
-On June 25, 2025, the second single, "Unbreakable", was released.
-On August 14, 2025, the third single, "Prison of Flesh", was released.
-On the same day as the album's release, Lorna Shore released a new music video for the song, "Glenwood".
+On May 16, 2025, Lorna Shore released the single "Oblivion" from their upcoming fifth studio album, I Feel the Everblack Festering Within Me, released on September 12, 2025.
+On June 25, 2025, second single "Unbreakable" was released.
+On August 14, 2025, third single "Prison of Flesh" was released.
+On the same day of the album's release, Lorna Shore released a music video for the song "Glenwood".